ODINN-SciML/ODINN.jl/docs/src/Packages/odinn.md

 # ODINN.jl

 [`ODINN.jl`](https://github.com/ODINN-SciML/ODINN.jl) is the top-level package of the ecosystem.
 It ties together the ice flow solver (`Huginn`), the mass balance models (`Muninn`), and the core data structures (`Sleipnir`) into an end-to-end differentiable glacier model.
-Its primary purpose is to enable **Universal Differential Equations (UDEs)**: hybrid models that combine physical PDEs with data-driven regressors such as neural networks, trained end-to-end with gradient-based optimization.
+Its primary purpose is to enable inverse modelling via **Universal Differential Equations (UDEs)**: hybrid models that combine physical PDEs with data-driven regressors.

 `ODINN` provides: